DNCLV/PasswordGenerator/README.md

 2.Password Validator - A validator that will deem a password secure or not, based on subjective values - this will only be valid if the generated password has an uneven mix of the chosen preferences.
 As of now, the password has the same amount of symbols as numbers (if both is chosen),

-3.Password Length requirement of minimum 8 characters.
+3.Password Length requirement of minimum 8 characters ✔

-4. One major issue with the program:
+4.One major issue with the program: ✔

 When choosing to use uppercase, lowercase, symbols and numbers in the password, the math behind it is passwordlength(from user input) / the number of preferences chosen (using uppercase, lowercase and symbols is 3).